Code-Institute-Submissions/return-my-coffee/testing.md

 ![Whack-a-mole visual bug screen recording](assets/img/main/mole-blue-border.gif)

-### Unclickable Mole
+#### Unclickable Mole

-Mole became unclickable after `whack-a-mole.css` was changed in order to make the moles pop up from *behind* the holes.
+The mole became unclickable after `whack-a-mole.css` was changed in order to make the moles pop up from *behind* the holes.

 - Adding `pointer-events: none;` to `.hole:after` in `whack-a-mole.css` fixed the issue.